minzsiure/Foodie/README.md

 **Required Must-have Stories**
 * User can create a new account
 * User can login/logout
-* User can bookmark a restraunt
+* User can bookmark a restaurant
 * User can view a feed of photos and restraunt cards
-* User can see detial page of a restraunt
+* User can see detial page of a restaurant
 * User can see nearby restraurants in a map and mark down restaurants in one folder based on area (optional: or other self-defined category)